Gathering of non-wood forest products — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

 Moderate exposure — this pillar averages 2.8/5 across 8 attributes.
-1 attribute is elevated (score ≥ 4).
+No attributes are at elevated levels (≥4).

 -

-CS01Cultural Friction & Normative Misalignment 3View CS01 attribute detailsCultural Friction & Normative Misalignment.
+CS01Cultural Friction & Normative Misalignment 3 solutions 3View CS01 attribute detailsCultural Friction & Normative Misalignment.
 While NWFPs are widely viewed as sustainable commodities, growing scrutiny over the impacts of commercial foraging on local ecosystems and indigenous rights has introduced moderate social friction.
 The industry must navigate a complex landscape where the "nature-positive" brand value is increasingly contrasted with documented cases of over-harvesting, leading to heightened stakeholder demand for transparent supply chain management.

 - Metric: Public interest in sustainable harvesting certifications has grown at an estimated CAGR of 8% over the last five years, driven by consumer concerns regarding ecological stewardship.